awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-se-procfile.md

 We recommend that you always provide a `Procfile` in the source bundle alongside your application\.
 This way you precisely control which processes Elastic Beanstalk runs for your application and which arguments these processes receive\.

-For details about the placement and syntax of a `Procfile`, expand the *Buildfile and Procfile* section in [Extending Elastic Beanstalk Linux platforms](platforms-linux-extend.md)\.
+For details about writing and using a `Procfile`, expand the *Buildfile and Procfile* section in [Extending Elastic Beanstalk Linux platforms](platforms-linux-extend.md)\.

 **Example Procfile**